Galileo (satellite navigation system): Second generation (G2G) satellites

 During 2014, ESA and its industry partners began studies on Galileo Second Generation (G2G) satellites, which were to be presented to the EC for the late 2020s launch period.
 One idea was to employ electric propulsion, which would eliminate the need for an upper stage during launch and allow satellites from a single batch to be inserted into more than one orbital plane.

 On 20 January 2021, the European Commission announced that it had awarded a €1.47 billion contract to Thales Alenia Space (TAS) and Airbus Defence and Space for six spacecraft by each manufacturer.
 The signing of the contracts to Thales Alenia Space and Airbus Defence and Space, scheduled on 29 January 2021, was suspended by the European Court of Justice following a protest filed by OHB SE, the losing bidder.
 The OHB protest at the ECJ's General Court is based on "allegations of theft of trade secrets", and seeks both a suspension of the contract signatures and the cancellation of the contract award.
 In May 2021 ESA reported it signed the contracts to design and build the first batch of Galileo Second Generation (G2G) satellites with Thales Alenia Space and Airbus Defence and Space.

 The twelve G2G satellites will feature a fully digital navigational payload, electric propulsion, enhanced navigation signals and capabilities, inter-satellite links and reconfigurability in space.
 The number of atomic clocks will increase from four to six.
 The satellites' increase in payloads will result in a mass of approximately 2300 kg.
+The highly efficient but low thrust electric propulsion combined with the significantly increased mass will result in up to six months for G2G satellites to reach their orbits, up from the 10 weeks needed for the first generation.

 The design life is extended from twelve to fifteen years.
+Six G2G satellites were in production as of May 2025.